mglush/mglush/README.md

 - **Chess** - I played against my father since I was young, but never actually took the time to learn any theory.
 When 2023 began, I started actively playing online chess and trying to improve my game.
 As of March 2023, my rating is 891.
 - **Fishing** - both my grandpa and my dad love fishing, and that stayed with me; nothing beats waking up at 3-4 AM only to go out on the water and have the most peaceful couple hours of a lifetime.
 - **Skating** - my way to blow off steam and de-stress after a hard day's work.
 I started actively street skating my senior year of high school, in 2019, and have stayed with it since.
-- **Teaching** - being one of my biggest passions, I've tutored high school IB Math, AP Computer Science, and AP Statistics.
-After briefly working in the industry, I plan to continue my education by pursuing a PhD degree in a field related to CS and Finance (although I have not been able to narrow my choices down to a handful of interests).

 ## Looking For
 I am actively looking for work in the fields of backend software development or algorithmic quant trading.
 Please, do reach out to me about any opportunities you think I'm a good fit for!
 I am also very interested in any research opportunities/propositions.